Robert Koch: Tuberculosis treatment and tuberculin

-I can tell […] that much, that guinea pigs, which are highly susceptible to the disease [tuberculosis], no longer react upon inoculation with tubercle virus [bacterium] when treated with that substance and that in guinea pigs, which are sick (with tuberculosis), the pathological process can be brought to a complete standstill.By November 1890, Koch was able to show that the extract was effective in humans as well.
-Many patients and doctors went to Berlin to get Koch's remedy.
-But his experiments showed that tuberculosis infected guinea pigs developed severe symptoms when the substance was inoculated.
-The severity was more so in humans.
-This development of severe immune response, which is now known to be due to hypersensitivity, is known as the "Koch phenomenon."
-The chemical nature was not known, and among several independent experiments done by the next year, only his son-in-law, Eduard Pfuhl, was able to reproduce similar results.
-It nevertheless became a medical sensation, and the unknown substance was referred to as "Koch's Lymph."
+I can tell […] that much, that guinea pigs, which are highly susceptible to the disease [tuberculosis], no longer react upon inoculation with tubercle virus [bacterium] when treated with that substance and that in guinea pigs, which are sick (with tuberculosis), the pathological process can be brought to a complete standstill.By November 1890, Koch demonstrated the effectiveness of the extract in treating humans by administering the vaccine through the Bacillus Calmette-Guerin (BCG) technique.
+This absorbs the vaccine through the skin by means of multiple shallow punctures on the skin and many patients and doctors went to Berlin to get Koch's remedy.
+While this was effective in humans, his experiments also revealed that when the substance was inoculated into his tuberculosis-infected test guinea pigs, they presented with severe symptoms.
+This outcome, characterized by an exaggerated immune response, coined the term "Koch’s phenomenon."
+This is known as an extreme skin reaction that manifests itself at the BCG vaccination site within a few days after the vaccine is administered to an individual infected with tuberculosis.
+When a normal guinea pig was inoculated with pure tubercle bacillus, the wound would close rapidly and heal within several days.
+Afterwards, the site of the injection would open and form an ulcer until the animal died.
+However, if the same inoculated culture was injected into a guinea pig that was previously infected with tuberculosis, the site of the injection becomes dark, and eventually heals normally and quickly (Moreland, 2024).
+The uncertainty in the chemical nature coined the term phenomenon in the name "Koch’s phenomenon."

 Koch published his experiments in the 15 January 1891 issue of Deutsche Medizinische Wochenschrift, and The British Medical Journal immediately published the English version simultaneously.
 The English version was also reproduced in Nature, and The Lancet in the same month.
 The Lancet presented it as "glad tidings of great joy."
 Koch simply referred to the medication as "brownish, transparent fluid."
 Josephs Pohl-Pincus had used the name tuberculin in 1844 for tuberculosis culture media, and Koch subsequently adopted as "tuberkulin."

 The first report on the clinical trial in 1891 was disappointing.
 By then 1061 patients with tuberculosis of internal organs and of 708 patients with tuberculosis of external tissues were given the treatment.
 An attempt to use tuberculin as a therapeutic drug is regarded as Koch's "greatest failure."
 With it his reputation greatly waned.
 But he devoted the rest of his life trying to make tuberculin as a usable medication.
-His discovery was not a total failure, the substance is today used for hypersensitivity test for tuberculosis patients.
+His discovery was not a total failure: the substance is now used to test for hypersensitivity in tuberculosis patients.